weharris/DSgarage/content/C7041 labs/10-Planning-sample-size.md

 &nbsp;

 4. You can speed up the effort if you create a for loop in R that automatically repeats steps 1 and 2 as many times as you decide.
-See the “Loop, Repeat” tab on the R tips page.
 A loop that repeats ten times would look something like the following.
 The “i” in this loop is a counter, starting at 1 and increasing by 1 each time the commands in the loop are executed.
 Don’t forget to include a command inside the loop to print each result.

 &nbsp;